mmahut/plutus/SPC-737 TODO.md

 1. expressionToTrace
 2. fold EvaluationResult
-2. Better outputs for validation of scripts
+3. Better outputs for validation of scripts
-1. Merge Tag and ContractInstanceTag?
+4. Merge Tag and ContractInstanceTag?
-4. Some useful stream transformers
+5. Some useful stream transformers
+6. Tag -> ThreadTag, special constructors for system threads?